alvaroeh/alvaroeh.github.io/_posts/2018-12-10-Demand-for differentiated-products-in-varieties-of-rice-and-effects-in-retailers-and-manufacturers-profits.md

 ---
-title: "Demand for differentiated products in varieties of rice and effects in retailers and manufacturers profits"
+title: "Demand for differentiated varieties of rice and impacts on retailer and manufacturer profits"
 categories:
   - Master thesis
 tags: